emacsmirror/dwin/README.md

 <li>⧉ reposition and resize desktop windows with keys from within emacs
    instead of with the mouse.</li>
 </ul>
+Currently works for
+  any/most X11 window managers as well as for
-Currently works for KDE's KWin under Wayland and X11.
+  KDE's KWin, both under Wayland and X11.
-It should not be difficult to extend it to other window managers or compositors.
+It should not be too difficult to extend it to other window managers or compositors.
 </p>
 <hr>